bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 queue of what's cool starts on one end with a great PR push and eventually comes out the other to fall into a trash bin.

-I'm not only going to be reductive with my code but my tooling as well.
+I'm not only going to be reductive with my computation but my tooling as well.

 As I go through the widget implementation below please notice all the things that aren't there: